Estimated reading time: 9 minutes

 Not yet.
 PDA is recognized as a profile within autism, though it lacks a DSM-5 listing.

-Can PDA co-exist with ADHD or anxiety?
+Can PDA be mistaken for ADHD or ODD?

 Terminology